-The Western Cape Blood Service closely subscribes to the basic requirements for operation as set out in the Human Tissue Act (Act 65 of 1983).
+The Western Cape Blood Service closely subscribes to the basic requirements for operation as set out in the Human Tissue Act (Act 65 of 1983) as part of our standards of practice.

 In a nutshell, the Act prescribes that all human blood and blood products used in South Africa may only be provided by an organisation, institution or person licensed to operate in accordance with the regulations relating to human blood and human blood products.
 These regulations are also issued in terms of the Human Tissue Act and amended from time to time.